Ovarian Cancer in Girls

 In a nutshell, it is complicated to detect ovarian tumors at an initial stage from a general physical examination.

-And, in the US alone, 14,000 out of 21,000 ovarian cancer die every year.
+And in the US alone, 14,000 out of 21,000 ovarian cancer die every year.

-Ovarian cancer that has spread the ovaries of the female body is complicated to eradicate.
+Ovarian cancer that has spread to the ovaries of the female body is complicated to eradicate.
 With that said, if the tumor in the ovaries is detected, this cancer is treatable with a combination of surgery & chemotherapy.

 While there is no screening test for ovarian cancer, the possible symptoms are as follows:-